ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

 3. In uz_9ph_arraymul adapt the expected array dimensions and limit of the for-loop to your amount of phases (everywhere where there is a 9).

-4. Do the same with the clarke transformation functions and change the structs to your newly created ones.
+4. Do the same with the Clarke transformation functions and change the structs to your newly created ones.
 For the VSD transformation, the Matlab script (see below) can be used.

 5. Adapt the input/output writing accordingly.

 To use the Matlab script that outputs the VSD matrix in C code, the variable "n" must be changed to the target amount of phases.
-The placeholder "VSD_MATRIX" should be replaced with the Matlab variable that holds the VSD matrix (e.g. from you workspace).
+The placeholder "VSD_MATRIX" should be replaced with the Matlab variable that holds the VSD matrix (e.g. from your workspace).
-The factor for *amplitude invariance* will be multiplied afterwards so the user should not apply it to you VSD matrix by himself.
+The factor for *amplitude invariance* will be multiplied afterward so the user should not apply it to your VSD matrix by himself.
 The creation of a transformation matrix with this method was presented in [[#Zoric_paper]_].